Dilapidation Reports

 Dilapidation Report vs General Building Inspection

-Many property owners confuse a dilapidation report with a standard building inspection.
+Many property owners confuse what’s the difference between a dilapidation report and a building inspection.
+The answer is simple: they are both property condition reports, but they are used for different reasons..
 While both involve property condition assessments, they serve different purposes.

 Dilapidation ReportGeneral Building Inspection